Tag Archives: book review

 Yep, I read about being an “erronort” traveling in a balloon while sitting in a parking lot in my car.

-Believe it or not, I read this entire 100+year-old book in my car while waiting for my daughter and my son in school parking lots.
-What a perfectly ironic way to read a soaring imaginary adventure written by Mark Twain and mostly forgotten about by the American reading public.
+Believe it or not, I read this entire 100+-year-old book in my car while waiting for my daughter and my son in school parking lots.
+What a perfectly ironic way to read a soaring imaginary adventure written by Mark Twain, which has been mostly forgotten by the American reading public.

 c360_2016-10-30-10-26-22-635